sstocci/BookDatabase/README.md

 # BookDatabase
 I created a database project in Eclipse.
-The project allows the user to select from a series of statements will get information on the author, publisher, or book.
+The Project creates a connection to the books.db which contains 4 tables: Authors, Publishers, Books, and Wrote.
+When the user runs the java application they will be prompted with 6 choices to get information about the databases.
+When you user selects a choice the application makes a connection to the database and performs and SQLite statement to retrieve information.
+Once the information is retrieved the information is then printed on the screen to the user.